Virginia Cowles: Early life

 Cowles was born in 1910 in Brattleboro, Vermont to Dr. Edward Spencer Cowles and his wife Florence Wolcott Cowles, née Jacquith.
 In the 1930s, she started to work as a journalist in the United States.
-After first working on the gossip columns of Boston and New York newspapers - for which she wrote mainly about fashion, love and society - she moved to foreign reporting.
+After first working on the gossip columns of Boston and New York newspapers — for which she wrote mainly about fashion, love, and society — she moved to foreign reporting.

 Spanish Civil War

-Cowles went to Spain in 1936, with the intention; becoming a war correspondent, despite her relative youth and lack of experience.
+Cowles went to Spain in 1936, with the intention of becoming a war correspondent, despite her relative youth and lack of experience.
 Her coverage from Spain was notably different from that of many of her contemporaries like Martha Gellhorn (a staunch supporter of the Republican cause)) in that she was determined to cover the war from both sides.
 Some of her most notable reporting came from Republican sources, such as her interview with Pepe Quintanilla the chief executioner of Madrid.
 She reported on the Spanish Civil War for the Daily Telegraph, the Sunday Times, and the Hearst newspapers.

-Cowles' first book, published in early 1941, Looking For Trouble, details both her experiences in the war, and the small community of foreign war correspondents that developed there, which included Hemingway, Gelhorn and others who would go on to cover World War II.
+Cowles' first book, published in early 1941, Looking For Trouble, details both her experiences in the war, and the small community of foreign war correspondents that developed there, which included Hemingway, Gellhorn and others who would go on to cover World War II.
 Cowles wrote the book to convey her belief that America should enter World War II.
 She included in it her telling account of claustrophobia at a Nuremberg Rally, and her experience of Hitler's diminishment as he left the stand:

 His small figure suddenly became drab and unimpressive.
 You had to pinch yourself to realize that this was the man on whom the eyes of the world were riveted; that he alone held the lightning in his hands.